CrychicTeam/CrychicDoc/READMEEN.md

 3. Clone the repository to your local machine.
 4. Install dependencies by running `yarn install` in the terminal.
 5. Start the local server by running `npm run dev` in the terminal.
 You can preview it in your browser.
+6. For more detailed and specific tutorials, you can refer to this [document](https://vitepress.yiov.top/preface.html) and the [official documentation](https://vitepress.dev/en/).

 This documentation uses a secure and stable deployment solution that ensures long-term stability and access for players in different regions:
 1. Use [github action](.github/workflows/build.yaml) to build the static files of the website and upload them to a private repository, then forward them to a physical server.